WE ARE NOW OPEN!

 Our surgeons provide a comfortable, unhurried setting for our patients' initial breast enlargement consultations.
 Their friendly and approachable personalities help patients talk openly about their aesthetic goals and ask questions without feeling rushed.
 They strive to clearly understand the patients' concerns and help them develop realistic expectations about their results.

-Excellent breast augmentation results begin with the consultation process.
-Our doctors listen to patients describe their aesthetic goals and then explain the benefits of each implant option.
 The process of choosing breast implants can be more complicated than some patients expect, which is why choosing an experienced specialist such as any of our board-certified plastic surgeons is important.
+The choice of breast implants is more diverse now than ever.
+Our surgeons help patients understand the advantages of each option.

 Patients may arrive for their consultations with a specific implant size and type in mind because they like how friends or family members look after getting breast augmentation.
 It's important to understand the same size and style of implants can produce completely different results in 2 different women for a variety of reasons, including: